Go Back

 Notes

-• Storage: Frutti di mare pasta is best eaten immediately.
-The seafood doesn't hold well.
-If you have leftovers, store in an airtight container for up to one day and reheat gently on the stovetop with a small splash of water.
+• Storage: Frutti di mare pasta is best eaten the day it's made; the seafood doesn't hold well.
+If you have leftovers, store in an airtight container for up to 1 day and reheat gently on the stovetop with a splash of water.

 Nutrition Facts